When the manufacturer can’t supply the hush kit you need, we can.

 Row after row of electronic signal processing cabinets are usually cooled by vented updrafts from the air conditioning plenum under the floating floor, but not always.
 Hot spots in equipment cabinets get extra cooling from air flow booster fans and blowers which always makes unplanned-for noise.
-That’s when a custom run of OEM matching noise baffles needs to be designed, built and delivered.
+That’s when a custom run of Acoustic Sciences Corporation’s matching noise baffles need to be designed, built and delivered.

 It’s a big team project, with their engineers, technicians and managers on one side and our in-house staff on the other.
 Typically our clients will ship or sometimes hand-deliver the blueprints and functioning parts of their noise making equipment.
 We also partner with a local group of talented specialty fabricators so we get the high quality metal fabrication and painting we need.
-The goals along with the long list of constraints are lined out by our client and we go to work.
+The goals, along with the long list of constraints, are lined out by our client and we go to work.
 We measure the noise, and determine how it is made.
 We design and build models improving each one until it works as desired.
-We ship it to the client.
-After back and forth exchanges we all agree and then the production version of the baffle is designed.
+We ship it to the client for further testing.
+After back and forth exchanges, and we all come to an agreement the production version of the baffle is designed.
 A sample is made and shipped.
 After it’s approved we fabricate the production run and deliver it.